kiyoshisasano/agent-pld-metrics/README.md

 ---

+## 🏷 Trademark Notice

-"Phase Loop Dynamics" and "PLD" are claimed as common law trademarks of Kiyoshi Sasano.
+"Phase Loop Dynamics" and "PLD" are claimed as common-law trademarks of **Kiyoshi Sasano**.
-Use of the marks is governed by the project's trademark policy.
+Use of these marks is governed by the project's trademark policy:

-Maintainer: **Kiyoshi Sasano** Copyright © 2025
+➡ `LICENSES/TRADEMARK_POLICY.md`

+---

+## 👤 Maintainer

+**Maintainer:** Kiyoshi Sasano
+© 2025 — All rights reserved where applicable.

 ---